matplotlib/matplotlib/doc/devel/min_dep_policy.rst

 For system or c-dependencies (libpng, freetype, GUI frameworks, latex, gs, ffmpeg) support as old as practical.
 These can be difficult to install for end-users and we want to be usable on as many systems as possible.
-We will only bump these when absolutely necessary.
+We will bump these on a case-by-case basis.